 If you look at the above infographic, you'll see our recommended way to format your employment history in the job experience section:

 - Job Title—This should go at the very top of each entry of work history so that it's easy for potential employers to scan and find.
 Make it bold and/or increase the font size by 1pt or 2pts from the rest of the entry.

 - Company, City, State—On the second line, include the previous employer's company name, and the city and state of the location you worked at.

 - Dates Employed—Thirdly, put the timeframe of your employment there.
 You can add the year or both the month and the year, but there's no need to put exact days.

-- Key Responsibilities—Don’t just list every single task you did in your job history.
-Curate a few duties that are the most relevant to the position you’re seeking.
+- Key Responsibilities—Don't just list every single task you did in your job history.
+Focus on the few duties most relevant to the new job.

-- Key Achievements—Resume achievements are often overlooked, but they are super important.
-Employers know what you did, generally, but they need to understand how well you did them.
-Use quantifiable numbers to prove your worth.
+- Key Achievements—Achievements: often overlooked, but super important.
+Employers know what you did, but they need to know how well you did them.

 - Keywords—It is important to sprinkle resume keywords throughout the experience section (we'll talk more about this shortly).